numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Serve sink is intended to use with ServingPipeline to return results
+Serve sink is used to return results when working with a ServingPipeline.
 </p>

 </td>